Batomet/Batomet/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I’m currently learning Computer Engineering
+🌱 I just graduated from university with a degree in Computer Engineering

 📫 How to reach me: bartekklono@gmail.com